Number of hours: 45

 Number of credits: 2

-· Psychological and psychosocial understanding of crime and its effects in the society
+· Psychological and psychosocial basis of behaviour and personality development

 Selection process results will be available on https://app.christuniversity.in according to the important dates section.
 Selected candidates will receive an E-Offer of admission that will be valid up to the date mentioned in the Offer of admission.